getlogbook/logbook/docs/quickstart.rst

 The basic interface is similar to what you may already know from the standard library's :mod:`logging` module.

-There are several logging levels, available as methods on the logger:
+There are several logging levels, available as methods on the logger.
+The levels -- and their suggested meaning -- are:

 * ``critical`` -- for errors that lead to termination
-* ``error`` -- for errors that occur
+* ``error`` -- for errors that occur, but are handled
 * ``warning`` -- for exceptional circumstances that might not be errors
 * ``notice`` -- for non-error messages you usually want to see
 * ``info`` -- for messages you usually don't want to see